Main Content

 Before R2020a: Use AWS_REGION instead of AWS_DEFAULT_REGION.

-4. If you are using MATLAB Parallel Server™ on Cloud Center, configure your cloud cluster to access S3 services.
+4. If you are using MATLAB Parallel Server on Cloud Center, configure your cloud cluster to access S3 services.

 After you create a cloud cluster, copy your AWS credentials to your cluster workers.
-In MATLAB, select Parallel > Create and Manage Clusters.
+In MATLAB Parallel Server, select Parallel > Create and Manage Clusters.
 In the Cluster Profile Manager, select your cloud cluster profile.
 Scroll to the EnvironmentVariables property and add these environment variable names: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_DEFAULT_REGION.
 If you are using AWS temporary credentials, also add AWS_SESSION_TOKEN.
 For more details, see Set Environment Variables on Workers (Parallel Computing Toolbox).

 Upload Data to Amazon S3 from Local Machine

 You can upload data to Amazon S3 by using the AWS S3 web page.
 For more efficient file transfers to and from Amazon S3, use the command line.
-Follow these steps to upload data:

 1. Download and install the AWS Command Line Interface tool.
 This tool supports commands specific to AWS in your MATLAB command window.

-!aws s3 mb s3://mynewbucket
+!aws s3 mb s3://MyCloudData

-3. Upload your data using the following command in your MATLAB command window:
+3. Upload your data using the following command in your MATLAB command window.

-!aws s3 cp mylocaldatapath s3://mynewbucket --recursive
+!aws s3 cp mylocaldatapath s3://MyCloudData --recursive

-!aws s3 cp path/to/cifar10/in/the/local/machine s3://MyExampleCloudData/cifar10/ --recursive
+!aws s3 cp MyLocalFolder/FoodImageDataset s3://MyCloudData/FoodImageDataset/ --recursive

-Read Data from Amazon S3 in MATLAB
+Read Data from Amazon S3 in MATLAB Using Datastores

-After you store your data in Amazon S3, you can use datastores to access the data from your MATLAB client or your cluster workers.
-For example, use an imageDatastore (MATLAB) to read images from an S3 bucket.
-Replace "s3://MyExampleCloudData/cifar10" with the URL of your S3 bucket.
+For large data sets in Amazon S3, you can use datastores to access the data from your MATLAB client or your cluster workers.
+A datastore is a repository for collections of data that are too large to fit in memory.
+Datastores allow you to read and process data stored in multiple files on a remote location as a single entity.
+For example, use an imageDatastore (MATLAB) to read images from an Amazon S3 bucket.
+Replace s3://MyCloudData with the URL of your Amazon S3 bucket.

-imds = imageDatastore("s3://MyExampleCloudData/cifar10", ...
+imds = imageDatastore("s3://MyCloudData/FoodImageDataset/", ...

 IncludeSubfolders=true, ...